Dreadbot/TheGreenAlliance/opencv/index.md

 order: 90
 icon: cpu
 ---
+!!!warning
+This section is a stub!
+Look out for more in a future update.
+!!!

 # What is OpenCV?
 OpenCV (Computer Vision) is a programming library that can help us achieve our goals when it comes to computer vision.
 As the name says, OpenCV